UTJenni/UTJenni.github.io/README.md

 ### **Why This Matters**

-**Relational Health**
-Relationship satisfaction, sexual satisfaction, and commitment are foundational to relational well-being.
+**Relational Health:** Relationship satisfaction, sexual satisfaction, and commitment are foundational to relational well-being.

-**Impact of Antidepressants**
-Previous studies show antidepressants can affect sexual and relationship satisfaction[^1].
+**Impact of Antidepressants:** Previous studies show antidepressants can affect sexual and relationship satisfaction(Baldwin & Foong, 2018; Meyer 2007).

-**Gender Differences**
-Research indicates that antidepressants may impact genders differently (Keers & Aitchison, 2010).
+**Gender Differences:** Research indicates that antidepressants may impact genders differently (Keers & Aitchison, 2010).

-**Research Gap**
-Little is known about the intersection of gender and antidepressant use on these relational factors.
+**Research Gap:** Little is known about the intersection of gender and antidepressant use on these relational factors.

 ------------------------------------------------------------------------